Pardus-Projects/JSVaporizer/README.md

 When fused, these libraries let you define or instantiate UI components on the fly (from JSON), manipulate DOM elements directly from C#, handle events with minimal boilerplate, and store or transform data in a structured, AOT-friendly way.

+### Reduce Spaghetti

 **NuFlexiArch + JSVaporizer** can be especially helpful for business applications that risk turning into spaghetti code.
 Here’s how:

 1. **Centralized Data Flow (DTO-Centric)**
    - Instead of sprinkling JSON parsing and data manipulation across multiple files, everything lives in **transformers** (like `JsonToDto` and `DtoToView`) and **components** (holding `CompStateDto`).